philips-software/amp-devcontainer/README.md

 The amp-devcontainer-cpp built from this repository contains compilers and tools to facilitate modern, embedded, C++ development.
 The amp-devcontainer-cpp includes support for host- and cross-compilation using gcc, arm-gcc and clang compilers.
-Next to the compilers there is support for code-coverage measurement, mutation testing (using [mull](https://github.com/mull-project/mull)), fuzzing (using [libfuzzer](https://www.llvm.org/docs/LibFuzzer.html)) and static analysis and formatting (clang-format, clang-tidy, clangd, include-what-you-use).
+Next to the compilers there is support for package management (using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) and [Conan](https://conan.io/)) code-coverage measurement, mutation testing (using [mull](https://github.com/mull-project/mull)), fuzzing (using [libfuzzer](https://www.llvm.org/docs/LibFuzzer.html)) and static analysis and formatting (clang-format, clang-tidy, clangd, include-what-you-use).

 The default build system is set up to use CMake, Ninja and CCache.